jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 **6. Time zone configuration**

 Heroku data centers run on universal time by default (UTC).
 So the times appearing in the intermission timers will be wrong, for instance.
-You need to set the time zone according to the published schedule.
+You will therefore need to [set the competition time zone](Preparation#time-zone) according to the published schedule when  entering the competition information.

-- Go back to your https://heroku.com home page.
-Select your application, then `Settings`, then `Reveal Config Vars`.

-- You should add a `TZ` variable to define the time zone.
-Use [this tool](http://www.timezoneconverter.com/cgi-bin/findzone/findzone.tzc) to pick the best value for your competition.
-This will something with a format similar to `America/New_York` or `Europe/Paris`.

 ## Check for updates